inmert/AntBox2D/README.md

 - Thanks to [Unity Technologies](https://unity.com/) for providing an excellent game development platform.
 - Special thanks to the open-source community for their valuable contributions.

-## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 ---

-© 2024 Unity Ant Simulator.
+© 2024 AntBox2D.
 All rights reserved.